 AberGrad Skills Checklist - Mid Year(s) Undergraduate Students

 In thinking about the skills you are developing you now need to recognise that they are transferable – they are useful in all aspects of your life.
 Skills learnt whilst studying aren’t just useful for you on your degree, they equate to other activities too.
 In the table below see how different words are used to refer to the same skills.
-Now provide your evidence against each one.
+Now provide your evidence against each one, as shown in the examples below.